raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

     // ...
   },

+  // this method now throws an error if the project is invalid after you set an attribute
   set: receiverMustStayValid(
     function () { return Backbone.Model.prototype.set.apply(this, arguments); }
   ),

+  // this method now throws an error if the project is invalid after you unset an attribute
   unset: receiverMustStayValid(
     function () { return Backbone.Model.prototype.unset.apply(this, arguments); }
   ),

+  // this method now throws an error if it doesn't return an non-empty array
   contactArray: returnsElements(
     function () {
       // ...